wrought/wireless-networking-in-the-developing-world/wndw.md

--   •What was the last thing changed?
+-   What was the last thing changed?
 If you are the only person with access to the system, what is the last change you made?
 If others have access to it, what is the last change they made and when?
 When was the last time the system worked?
 Often, system changes have